-Music for your inner growth, Music Crossroads International
+What music makes to your inside inner growth, Music Crossroads International

 Two mid-term reviews of the project have been commissioned by SIDA.
 In 2004-05, researchers Hope Chigudu (Zimbabwe) and Daniela Rüdiger (Germany) visited all five participating countries to assess how the MC project was contributing to youth empowerment, poverty alleviation, social inclusion and delivery of music, life skills as well as its effects on local communities and the music industry.
 The result was encouraging, although the question of gender imbalance among beneficiaries was highlighted.
 This review formed the basis of MC's strategy for programming between 2006 and 2010.